alexivkin/forkrefresh/README.md

 ## Notes
 * MS Edge is not supported until it gains SSE
+* This is a full stack app.
+It could be done as a client-only single page app, but handling the GitHub OAuth SPA flow and API pagination would be tricky.
 * Tested against [GitHub API v3](https://developer.github.com/v3/)

 ## References